oli-arborum/printerswitch/README.md

 ### Adapt printerswitch configuration
 Before installation you need to adapt `printerswitch.py` to your demands:
-* Change the `PRINTER_NAME` to the name of the queue that is assigned to the printer that should be switched on and off.
+* Change the `PRINTER_NAME` to the name of the printer queue that is assigned to the printer that should be switched on and off.
+Use `lpstat -p` to list all printer queues.
 * Change `SOCKET_IP_ADDR` to the IPv4 address of your TP-Link Smart WiFi Plug (see previous section).
 * Optionally change `DELAY_PRINTER_OFF_S` to configure how long (in seconds) the printer shall be kept switched on after the print queue was detected as empty.
 * Optionally set `USE_JOURNAL` to `False` to use stdout/stderr for status and error messages.
 (Useful for debugging and machines without systemd.)